eriq123/purplebug-expense-manager/README.md

 1. Download the zip file
 2. Extract it to your http server (xampp,wapp,etc.)
+3. Run `composer install`
-3. Create a database named "emanager_db" just like in your .env file
+4. Create a database
+5. Rename .env.example to .env then update the database config
-4. Goto this folders' directory then run this command in your terminal
+6. Goto this folders' directory then run this command in your terminal

 ```
 php artisan migrate:fresh --seed